yvelikova/axway-open-docs/content/en/docs/apim_relnotes/20200130_apip_relnotes/_index.md

 ### Open API Specification (OAS) 3.0 Support

 OAS3 support is now enabled!
-We have integrated with the Swagger.io UI component to bring the standardized look & feel of Swagger.io right into the core of API Portal.
+We have integrated with the Swagger.io UI component to bring the standardized look and feel of Swagger.io right into the core of API Portal.
 With additional configurations added on top of the basic integration there is now more control than ever over your favorite Swagger interface.

 For more information, see [Additional features for API Catalog view](/docs/apim_administration/apiportal_admin/apip_overview/#additional-features-api-catalog-view).